fbpx Scholarships at NDARC | NDARC - National Drug and Alcohol Research Centre

 Consideration will be given to full and part-time, domestic and international applicants (consult UNSW’s guidelines for eligibility and tuition scholarship options for international students).

-Evidence of previous research or study (e.g. honours or masters degrees) is desirable for entry to HDR though not essential for entry to some programs (e.g. MRes or MPhil degrees), as is experience in the drug and alcohol sector or related fields, such as psychology, public health, criminology, sociology, medicine, pharmacology, health economics and biostatistics.
+Evidence of previous research or study (e.g. honours or masters degrees) is desirable for entry to HDR though not essential for entry some programs (e.g. MRes or MPhil degrees), as is experience in the drug and alcohol sector or related fields, such as psychology, public health, criminology, sociology, medicine, pharmacology, health economics and biostatistics.

 How to apply

-All interested applicants are invited to complete this application form and submit it to ndarc.hdr@unsw.edu.au.
+All interested applicants are invited to complete this application form and submit it to ndarc.hdr@unsw.edu.au and any supporting documents.